lborg019/alain.xyz/portfolio/blog/unity-engine-architecture/index.md

 - **Private** - camelCase with the first character as an underscore, the second lower cased, default behavior.

-C# Lets you write XML for your docs
+- **Comments** - C# Lets you write XML for your docs.

-Unity projects are built with C# runtime which bundles the Unity's low level engine systems through easy to use function interfaces.
-C# saves the developer the hassle of managing memory

-serialization of your code to Unity UI objects

-By default every class/enum you include in your project is available in the entire c# runtime, so it's your responsibility to alias modules through namespaces instead of `import` statements like JavaScript or Python.
+- **Modules/Namespaces** - By default every class/enum you include in your project is available in the entire C# runtime, so it's your responsibility to alias modules through namespaces instead of `import` statements like JavaScript or Python.

-Rust for example enforces a file based module system rather than letting you have the freedom of putting files wherever.

 ## File Hierarchy